spirosrap/code-of-self/README.md

 - ⚔️ **Strike bold** — but know when to fold
 - 🌊 **No drowning** — rise, even if crawling
 - 😏 **Laugh loud** — critics don’t get a vote

+> _“Built with grit.
+Run on clarity.
+Refined under pressure.”_